 JESSI HARVEY, also known by George, is a Montana-born, Seattle-based composer, with degrees from Bryn Mawr College and University of New Mexico.
-Her work is a synthesis of musical influences heavily influenced by the confluence of philosophy, literature, and various aspects of the sciences.
+Her music is a synthesis of musical influences and draws from philosophy, literature, nature, and various aspects of the sciences.

-Since arriving in Seattle in 2013, Jessi has focused on collaboration.
-As a Teaching Artist with the Seattle Symphony, she has been a composer and arranger for the Lullaby Project and co-facilitated a collaborative composition project with students from Path With Art, culminating in a performance with the participants alongside Seattle Symphony musicians in March 2017.
-In April 2018, she curated THINGS THAT BREAK, a multi-disciplinary concert experience supported by Seattle’s 4Culture with collaborators Becky Joy Aitken, animator, Sonya Harris, storyteller and photographer, and Aimee Hong, performance artist, all creating works based on the themes of breaking.
-Seattle Mag described her music as “full of surprises and consistently attention holding.”
-Jessi’s music has been played on both coasts, Los Angeles, Chicago, and had her Canadian premiere during the Waterloo Region Contemporary Music Sessions.
+Jessi’s work focuses on collaboration with other artists as well as integrating creation with social and environmental causes.
+As a Teaching Artist with the Seattle Symphony, she has been a composer and arranger for the Lullaby Project and co-facilitated a collaborative composition project with students from Path With Art.
+In April 2018, she curated THINGS THAT BREAK, a multi-disciplinary concert experience with collaborators Becky Joy Aitken, animator, Sonya Harris, storyteller and photographer, and Aimee Hong, performance artist, all creating works based on the theme of breaking.
+Seattle Maghas described her music as “full of surprises and consistently attention holding.”

 DR. KALEY LANE EATON is a composer and soprano currently based in Seattle, WA.
 Her work has been performed across the US and internationally, in venues ranging from Hong Kong concert halls, to the streets of Skid Row in Los Angeles.
 Eaton's work crosses genre boundaries, exploring how the voice, body, and unconscious world of the performer can provide musical narratives through live digital processing, machine listening, sensors, and improvisation.
 Her “disconcertingly lovely” (Seattle Magazine) compositions are quickly gaining notoriety for combining innovative digital technology with ancient performance practices.